-TAX CREDIT HUD RD HOME [HTF] BOND Projects with RD or HUD funding use the UA for those programs.
-There are 5 additional choices for other properties: 1) Local PHA published UAs 2) Estimate from a Utility Company 3) Estimate from an HFA 4) HUD Utility Schedule Model (HUSM) 5) Engineer Model UA for a property is calculated based on actual consumption at a property every 3 rd year and adjusted by a HUD published rate the other years.
+Tax Credit HUD RD HOME [HTF] Bond Projects with RD or HUD funding use the UA for those programs.
+There are 5 additional choices for other properties: 1) Local PHA published UAs 2) Estimate from a Utility Company 3) Estimate from an HFA 4) HUD Utility Schedule Model (HUSM) 5) Engineer Model The UA for voucher holding households is the PHA published UA that their rent calculation is based on.
+UA for a property is calculated based on actual consumption at a property every 3 rd year and adjusted by a HUD published rate the other years.
 UA for a property is calculated based on RD policy.
 If there is more than a 15% rate increase, owners should collect a "significant sampling" of tenant data.
-If any increase 15% The PJ establishes a UA.
+If any increase is 15% or less, "a sampling" is required.
+Each state Agency sets further policy.
+The PJ establishes a UA.
 Since the 2013 change in HOME regulations, UAs provided by Public Housing Authorities are no longer acceptable.
 UAs must now be: 1) Calculated based on actual project consumption; or 2) Use the HUD Utility Schedule Model (HUSM) NOTE: This is only applicable to HOME projects committed funds after 8/23/2013.
-The method for HUD projects is The bond program does not impose rent limits, thus a UA is irrelevant.
+The method for HUD projects is acceptable.
+Tax credit options are also acceptable except for PHA estimates.
+For the HTF, the grantee must establish UAs each The bond program does not impose rent limits, thus a UA is irrelevant.
 The bond agreement may impose further rent restrictions.
-The UA for voucher holding households is the PHA published UA that their rent calculation is based on. or less, "a sampling" is required.
-Each state Agency sets further policy. acceptable.
-Tax credit options are also acceptable except PHA estimates.
-For the HTF, the grantee must establish UAs each year.
 Treas.
 Reg.
-1.42-10, 8823 Guide Chapter 18 MF Notice H- 2015-4 7 CFR 3560.202 HB-2-3560 4.26/ 4-29; 7.3 / 7-3 HOME Guide 3.3 D; 24 CFR 92.252 (d) (2013) CPD HOME FAQ 11-13, Homefires Vol. 13 No. 2 HTF 24 CFR 93.302 (c)
+1.42-10, 8823 Guide Chapter 18 MF Notice H- 2015-4 7 CFR 3560.202 HB-2-3560 4.26/ 4-29; 7.3 / 7-3 year.
+HOME Guide 3.3 D; 24 CFR 92.252 (d) (2013) CPD HOME FAQ 11-13, Homefires Vol. 13 No. 2 HTF 24 CFR 93.302 (c)